ipfabric/docs/docs/IP_Fabric_Settings/integration/webhooks.md

 Webhooks allow you to build or set up integrations that subscribe to certain events in IP Fabric.
-When one of those events is triggered, IP Fabric will send an HTTP POST payload to the webhook's configured URL.
+When one of those events is triggered, IP Fabric will send an HTTP POST payload to the webhook configured URL.
 Webhooks can be used to send notifications to the messaging tools of your choice or update an external issue tracker.
 You're only limited by your imagination.